hydrationdynamics/flardl/README.md

 ## Requirements

-_Flardl_ is tested under python 3.9 to 3.11, on Linux, MacOS, and Windows.
+_Flardl_ is tested under python 3.11, on Linux, MacOS, and Windows and under 3.9 and 3.10 on Linux.
 Under the hood, _flardl_ relies on [httpx] and is supported on whatever platforms that library works under, for both HTTP/1.1 and HTTP/2.
 HTTP/3 support could easily be added via [aioquic] once enough servers are running HTTP/3 to make that worthwhile.